John Henry Faulk: Blacklist controversy

 Faulk's radio career at CBS ended in 1957, a victim of the Cold War and the blacklisting of the 1950s.
 AWARE, Inc., a for-profit corporation inspired by Wisconsin Senator Joseph McCarthy, offered a "clearance" service to major media advertisers and radio and television networks; for a fee, AWARE would investigate the backgrounds of entertainers for signs of Communist sympathy or affiliation.

 In 1955, Faulk earned the ill will of the blacklisting organization when other members and he wrested control of their union, the AFTRA, from officers backed by AWARE.
 In reprisal, AWARE labeled Faulk a communist.
 When he discovered that AWARE was actively keeping radio stations from offering him employment, Faulk sought compensation.

 Several prominent radio personalities along with CBS News vice president Edward R. Murrow supported Faulk's attempt to put an end to blacklisting.
 With financial backing from Murrow, Faulk engaged New York attorney Louis Nizer.
 Attorneys for AWARE, including McCarthy-committee counsel Roy Cohn, managed to stall the suit, originally filed in 1957, for five years.
 When the trial finally concluded in a New York courtroom, the jury had determined that Faulk should receive more compensation than he sought in his original petition.
 On June 28, 1962, the jury awarded him the largest libel judgment in history to that date — $3.5 million.
 An appeals court lowered the amount to $500,000.
 Legal fees and accumulated debts erased most of the balance of the award.
 He netted some $75,000.

 Faulk's book, Fear on Trial, published in 1963, tells the story of the experience.
 The book was remade into an Emmy Award-winning TV movie in 1975 by CBS Television with William Devane portraying Faulk and George C. Scott playing Faulk's lawyer, Louis Nizer.

 Other supporters in the blacklist struggle included radio pioneer and Wimberley, Texas, native Parks Johnson, and reporter and CBS television news anchor Walter Cronkite.

 Personal life and death

 In 1940, John Henry Faulk and Harriet Elizabeth ("Hally") Wood, a music student at the University of Texas Fine Arts School, were married, six weeks after they met.
 The marriage ended in divorce in 1947; the couple had one daughter, Cynthia Tannehill.
-In 1948, Faulk and New Yorker Lynne Smith were married some six weeks after they met.
+In 1948, Faulk and New Yorker Lynne Smith were married, also some six weeks after they met.
 That marriage also ended in divorce because of fallout from the blacklisting upheaval.
 Faulk and Smith had two daughters, Johanna and Evelyn, and one son, Frank Dobie Faulk.
 In 1965, Faulk and Elizabeth Peake were married; they had one son, John Henry Faulk III.

-John Henry Faulk died in Austin of cancer on April 9, 1990, and is interred there at Oakwood Cemetery.
-Austin restaurateur Mary Faulk Koock (1910–1996) was Faulk's sister.
+John Henry Faulk died in Austin of cancer on April 9, 1990.
+He was interred there at the Oakwood Cemetery.
+Austin restaurateur and author Mary Faulk Koock (1910–1996) was Faulk's sister.